bdevorem/WebPortfolio-Hugo/content/projects/keyboard/index.md

 I hooked up an MSP430 launchpad to it, giving the keyboard 5v power directly.
-Since the inputs to the MSP430 aren't 5v tolerant, and I only planned on reading from the keyboard, I just through two voltage dividers on for the data and clock before hooking them up to two inputs on the launchpad.
+Since the inputs to the MSP430 aren't 5v tolerant, and I only planned on reading from the keyboard, I just threw two voltage dividers on for the data and clock before hooking them up to two inputs on the launchpad.
 I wrote some quick code to poll the clock line and whenever it went high I had the launchpad send the value of the data line over serial.